peacemakr-io/peacemakr-go-sdk/README.md

                         utils.GetDiskPersister("/tmp/"), // <- This can be substituted for utils.GetInMemPersister().
                                                          //    Benefits include that nothing will hit disk, but you
+                                                         //    will lose all your state and have to re-register on restart.
+                                                         //    want to write a different persister?
+Go for it, and open a
+                                                         //    PR.
-                                                         //    will lose all your state and have to re-register on restart. log.New(os.Stdout, "MyProjectCrypto", log.LstdFlags), // <- This can also be nil, but this way
+                        log.New(os.Stdout, "MyProjectCrypto", log.LstdFlags) // <- This can also be nil, but this way
-                                                                              //    you have a nice log prefix. false         // <- Setting this to true will print out stack traces for every error.
-Helpful for debugging.
+                                                                             //    you have a nice log prefix.
     )
     if err != nil {
         return nil, err